wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/01-what-is-a-plugin.md

 While it is possible to add this functionality to a theme or child theme's `functions.php` file, it often makes more sense to add this code to a WordPress plugin.

-This is because a plugin can be activated or deactivated without affecting the theme, and the same plugin can be used across multiple sites.
+This is because a plugin can be activated or deactivated without affecting the theme.

+Not only that, but the same plugin can be used across multiple sites.

 ## The WordPress plugin directory